antcolag/runner/readme.md

 	os.fire(runner::loop);
 }
 ```
-You can call the above commands from the Serial popup of the Arduino IDE by sending a string with the command name followed by the argument string you want to pass, for example `dw 13 1` will turn on the integrated led
+You can call the above commands from the Serial popup of the Arduino IDE by sending a string with the command name followed by the argument string you want to pass, for example `dw 13 1` will turn on the integrated led.

-Anyway on an atmega328p system the above sketch is enough to fill the whole memory leaving only a couple of houndred of bytes free, is recommended indeed to use at least an Arduino mega for large sketch
+Anyway on an atmega328p system the above sketch is enough to fill the whole memory leaving only a couple of hundred of bytes free, is recommended indeed to use at least an Arduino mega for large sketch.

 Custom commands
 ---

-In order to have a custom function you can extend the Command class or instanciate a FuncCommand class with a function reference as argument
+In order to have a custom function you can extend the Command class or instanciate a FuncCommand class with a function reference as argument.

 ```C++